 Bill & Toni marry.

-In England, Bill's daughter by Kerry (whom the Watchers have named Alicia) makes friends with a strange old woman (The Guardian)
+In England, Alicia makes friends with a strange old woman (The Guardian)

 Toni miscarries her and Bill's first child, and it becomes apparent that vampire and human DNA aren't always mixy..